CAS-CLab/Training-Tricks-for-Binarized-Neural-Networks/README.md

 # Training-Tricks-for-Binarized-Neural-Networks
 The collection of training tricks of binarized neural networks from previously published/pre-print work on binary networks.

-**Please descibe the training details if you use all these/some/other tricks in your published works.
-Thanks for your tremendous efforts on training accurate binarized neural networks!**

 ### 1. Modified block structure
 ```python
 class BinActiveF(torch.autograd.Function):